Anoncheg1/diboard/feeds.md

 Recomendations:
 ---------

+* Do not change id in groups.conf ever.
+Do not change group name if you have peers.
+* Do not change hostname ever.
+You must erase all articles before.
 * Be especially carefull with writing peerhost names in peers.conf and groups.conf.
 If you made mistake in hostnames there is no warning message for it.
-* Do not change id in groups.conf ever.
-Do not change group name if you have peers.
-* Public list of peers per group/board at the main page.
-Strongly recommended.
-* Watch for changes of that list at your peers.
+* Watch for changes of peer list at your peers.
 * You should monitor every group of peers.
 * Do not join to too large list of peers (group/board).
 * If something go wrong in group all that you can do is accept it or disconnect from whole list (group/board).
 * Time at your host should not differ by the perceived user value.

 **peers per groups - groups.conf MUST be public**

-nntpchan keep open connection without ping-pong.
-We close idling connections for DDoS protection after dibd.timeout seconds default is 180.

 Possible errors/warning in net of peers:
 ------------------------